mstnorris/bower-gulp-node/readme.md

 `gulp`

-6. Visit _index.html_ in your browser.
+6. Visit _public/index.html_ in your browser.